Pat Summerall: Regular season

+Postseason

 Broadcasting career

 In the early 1960s, Summerall was the morning host on WCBS (AM) radio in New York City.
 He left the job when WINS went all-news in 1965.
 He also co-hosted the syndicated NFL Films series This Week in Pro Football in the late 1960s and early 1970s.
 Summerall was also associated with a production company in Dallas from about 1998 through 2005 which was called Pat Summerall Productions.
 He was featured in and hosted various production shows, such as Summerall Success Stories and Champions of Industry.
 These qualified production segments would air on the Fox News Channel and later, CNN Headline News.
 During the mid-1990s, Summerall hosted the "Summerall-Aikman" Cowboys report with quarterback Troy Aikman.
 Summerall served as the host of Sports Stars of Tomorrow and Future Phenoms, two nationally syndicated high school sports shows based out of Fort Worth, Texas.
 Following their dismissal of announcer Harry Caray in 1969, the St. Louis Cardinals baseball team considered hiring Summerall to be their new radio voice.